-Northern Arizona University is committed to providing a healthy educational environment, consistent with university policies and free from unlawful acts.
-In addition, NAU must certify compliance with:
+Northern Arizona University is committed to providing a healthy educational environment, consistent with University policies and free from unlawful acts.
+In addition, NAU must certify compliance with the Drug-Free Workplace Act, Drug-Free Schools and Communities Act Amendments of 1989, and Drug and Alcohol Abuse Prevention Regulations.